 What

 TweetsKB is a public RDF corpus of anonymized data for a large collection of annotated tweets.
-The dataset currently contains data for nearly 3.0 billion tweets, spanning more than 9 years (February 2013 - August 2022).
+The dataset currently contains data for nearly 3.1 billion tweets, spanning more than 10 years until the Tweeter API was closed in 06.2023.
 Metadata information about the tweets as well as extracted entities, sentiments, hashtags and user mentions are exposed in RDF using established RDF/S vocabularies.
 For the sake of privacy, we encrypt the usernames and we do not provide the text of the tweets.
 However, the tweet IDs can be used to retrieve the original Tweet text.

 More information is available at the following paper: